xehu/tpm-data-anotation/README.md

 ## An automated process for inter-rater reliability
 Another tool built into this repository is the ability to calculate inter-rater reliability across multiple duplicate copies of a spreadsheet.
 That is, if rater are using spreadsheets with identical set-ups, the tool can check whether raters have put the same rating in the same corresponding cell --- and quantify their level of agreement.

-Currently, [https://github.com/xehu/tpm-data-anotation/blob/main/irr_for_multi_conversation_pretest.py](the `irrr_for_multi_conversation_pretest` script) is designed to calculate the Fleiss's Kappa inter-rater reliability metric for RA candidates completing the three-conversation rating task.
+Currently, [https://github.com/xehu/tpm-data-anotation/blob/main/irr_for_multi_conversation_pretest.py] (the `irrr_for_multi_conversation_pretest` script) is designed to calculate the Fleiss's Kappa inter-rater reliability metric for RA candidates completing the three-conversation rating task.
 The logic/code from this file can be easily adapted to other rating contexts, assuming that each rater has a duplicate of the same spreadsheet (that is, the scheduler assigns spreadsheets consistently to all raters).